 ‘The development of key people may be the single greatest determinant of an organisation’s ability to deal with uncertainty and succeed.
 Central to its development is a leader’s ability to engage people and align the needs of individuals with those of the organisation to deliver a united and cohesive front,’ states Grant Sexton, managing director of Leadership Management Australasia.

 Empathy is the ability to listen to people, relate to their emotional experience and let them know that you are doing so.
-Empathic managers can build rapport with and between people, leading to greater trust and transparency in the team.
+Managers with high emotional intelligence can build rapport with and between people, leading to greater trust and transparency in the team.

 As a manager, openness and empathy should be a key part of your personal brand.
 According to Iain Crossing, this is the most important core competency for managers and leaders.